mlcommons/training/stable_diffusion/README.md

 > [!NOTE]
 > The current version of the benchmark has a normalization bug in the input pipeline, as described [here](https://github.com/mlcommons/training/issues/721).
 > Considering that the bug doesn't affect the benchmark results (only the model quality), and that the model will be refreshed in the near future,
-> This bug will not be fixed at this time
+> this bug will not be fixed at this time.

 - [Getting started](#getting-started)
   - [Prerequisites](#prerequisites)